jimschubert/delete-artifacts/README.md

       --min=     Minimum size in bytes.
 Artifacts greater than this size will be deleted. (default: 50000000) --max=     Maximum size in bytes.
 Artifacts less than this size will be deleted -n, --name=    Artifact name to be deleted
-  -p, --pattern= Regex pattern for matching artifact name to be deleted
+  -p, --pattern= Regex pattern (POSIX) for matching artifact name to be deleted
       --dry-run  Dry-run that does not perform deletions -v, --version  Display version information

 Help Options:
   -h, --help     Show this help message
 ```

 ### Examples